 I highly recommend China, its really easy to get off the beaten-track AND I forgot to mention how amazing the food is!
 Cheap and BEST!

 Food is really cheap and so is hostel accommodation.
 Bus is cheaper than train sometimes, trains you have to book, but there are pricing options (seat/1st class seat+bed/1st class bed).
-In most tourist areas it isnt too hard to book trains with the help of hostel staff, and people are generally friendly (even if they dont seem so in the more rural areas) I was able to get by on $25 per day traveling small distances and eating and sleeping cheap. almost 7 years ago
+In most tourist areas it isnt too hard to book trains with the help of hostel staff, and people are generally friendly (even if they dont seem so in the more rural areas) I was able to get by on $25 per day traveling small distances and eating and sleeping cheap. about 7 years ago